Oakland Arcana: Awakening

 The nian looked back at me, a smaller stare this time, then turned back to stalking.
 I had the thin scarf bundled into a little ball in my hands.

 Two men walked onto Franklin from a side street right in front of it, and the nian vanished.
-It completely vanished, a wink in physical reality and then it was gone.
+It completely disappeared, a wink in physical reality and then it was gone.
 The men never saw their near-death.

 Well, hell.
 I’d read that they could vanish, but I’d assumed we were being allegorical here.
 You know, vanish, as in hide in the brush, not vanish, as in become completely invisible.
 But if it could go invisible, why was it letting so many people see it?